jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

   can handle.

 You might be familiar with text encoding.
-Adding HDR support is very similar to adding support for various Unicode encoding formats when previously everything assumed content was encoded with ASCII.
+Adding HDR support is very similar to adding support for various text encoding formats when previously everything assumed content was encoded with ASCII.
+Instead of ASCII, the graphics stack largely assumes everything is sRGB.

 # Totem

-[Totem](https://gitlab.gnome.org/GNOME/totem) provides the user interface and playback management features.
+At the top of the stack we have [Totem](https://gitlab.gnome.org/GNOME/totem), which provides the user interface and playback management features.
 It relies on GStreamer to deal with the video itself.
 It [appears to use](https://gitlab.gnome.org/GNOME/totem/-/blob/V_3_38_0/src/backend/bacon-video-widget.c#L6155) the [playbin](https://gstreamer.freedesktop.org/documentation/playback/playbin.html)